 Most plant foods have both types of fibre.
 You should aim for 25-35 grams of fibre per day from food.
 If you need a supplement to help increase fibre, consider a psyllium husk supplement, which can add a few grams to your day.

 Water is necessary for fibre to be able to move smoothly through the digestive tract.
 Without adequate water, fibre can cause constipation making haemorrhoids worse.
 Aim for at least 8 large glasses a day, more if you are very active.
 Plain water is always best because it has no calories and meets your hydration needs.

 Also, try to limit or avoid dehydrating liquids such as coffee and alcohol you have an active flare, which can make dehydration and inflammation worse.

-Weight lifting can put pressure on the colon and lead to hemorrhoids, so avoid it if you have a problem with chronic hemorrhoids.
+Weight lifting can put pressure on the colon and lead to haemorrhoids, so avoid it if you have a problem with chronic haemorrhoids.
 Even if you aren’t formally lifting weights, just carrying a heavy load can strain the colon, so lift carefully.

 Lastly, high salt foods can cause your body to retain more water, putting pressure on the delicate blood vessels of the colon and rectum.

 Prevention is always key with haemorrhoids, as is the case with many gut and bowel complaints.
 Making a few small changes to your diet by adding a bit more fibre and drinking more water can help prevent them from occurring in the first place, which is what all of us really want.